Bank of Ireland Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Bank of Ireland Conveyancing Panel Sample Enquires to our Call Center from members of the public
+Frequently asked questions relating to the Bank of Ireland Conveyancing Panel from members of the public

-I am selling my apartment.
-I had a double glazing fitted in month 2010 but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s lender, Bank of Ireland are being problematic.
-The solicitor who is on the Bank of Ireland conveyancing panel is saying indemnity insurance will be fine but Bank of Ireland are insisting on a building regulation certificate.
+I am due to exchange contracts on my house.
+I had a double glazing fitted in month 8 but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, Bank of Ireland are being difficult.
+The solicitor who is on the Bank of Ireland conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Bank of Ireland are requiring a building regulation certificate.
 Why do Bank of Ireland have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that Bank of Ireland have referred the matter to their valuer.
 The reason why Bank of Ireland may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.